cyrilletuzi/angular-eslint-injection-context/README.md

 No. When extracting the rule in its own repository, I took the opportunity to only depend on TypeScript ESLint.

+> Is typed linting required?

+[Typed linting](https://typescript-eslint.io/getting-started/typed-linting) is not required for now, but it could change in the future if it helps to do better rules.

 > Will there be other rules?

 Yes, very probably. `inject()` is not the only function requiring an injection context, which is becoming a very central concept in latest Angular versions.